mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Speakers' Corner](https://en.wikipedia.org/w/index.php?title=Speakers%27_Corner&oldid=1201953157) - A Speakers' Corner is an area where free speech open-air public speaking, debate, and discussion are allowed.
+The original and best known is in the north-east corner of Hyde Park in London, England.
+Historically there were a number of other areas designated as Speakers' Corners in other parks in London, such as Lincoln's Inn Fields, Finsbury Park, ...

+- [Montreal–Philippines cutlery controversy](https://en.wikipedia.org/w/index.php?title=Montreal%E2%80%93Philippines_cutlery_controversy&oldid=1190316846) - The Montreal–Philippines cutlery controversy was an incident in 2006 in which a Filipino-born Canadian boy was punished by his school in Roxboro, Montreal, for following traditional Filipino etiquette and eating his lunch with a fork and a spoon, rather than the Canadian tradition of a knife and fork.
+In response to the media coverage of the affair,...

+- [Santiago Calatrava](https://en.wikipedia.org/w/index.php?title=Santiago_Calatrava&oldid=1212342176) - Santiago Calatrava Valls (born 28 July 1951) is a Spanish architect, structural engineer, sculptor and painter, particularly known for his bridges supported by single leaning pylons, and his railway stations, stadiums, and museums, whose sculptural forms often resemble living organisms.
+His best-known works include the Olympic Sports Complex of Athe...

 - [John Rabe](https://en.wikipedia.org/w/index.php?title=John_Rabe&oldid=1207822865) - John Heinrich Detlef Rabe (23 November 1882 – 5 January 1950) was a German businessman and Nazi Party member best known for his efforts to stop war crimes during the Japanese Nanjing Massacre (also romanized as Nanking) and his work to protect and help Chinese civilians during the massacre that ensued.
 The Nanking Safety Zone, which he helped to est...

 - [Pirahã people](https://en.wikipedia.org/w/index.php?title=Pirah%C3%A3_people&oldid=1209357592) - The Pirahã (pronounced [piɾaˈhɐ̃]) are an indigenous people of the Amazon Rainforest in Brazil.
 They are the sole surviving subgroup of the Mura people, and are hunter-gatherers.
 They live mainly on the banks of the Maici River in Humaitá and Manicoré in the state of Amazonas.
 As of 2018, they number 800 individuals.
 The Pirahã people do not call th...